svc333/overview/ui.md

 ## Managing resources on the dashboard
 {: #dashboardview}

-You can use the dashboard to view and work with {{site.data.keyword.cloud_notm}} resources. *Resources* is a broad term that covers anything from a service to an account.
-For a succinct definition, see the [{{site.data.keyword.cloud_notm}} glossary](/docs/overview/glossary/index.html#glossr).
+You can use the dashboard to view and work with {{site.data.keyword.cloud_notm}} resources and Cloud Foundry service instances.
+For more information about resources, see [What is a resource?](/docs/resources/acct_resources.html#resource).

 ### Viewing resources